 15. Standard Desk Height

-Practical Ways to Visualize 30 Inches Without a Tape Measure
+Easy Ways to Estimate 30 Inches Without Measuring Tools

-- Your stride: For many adults, a normal walking step covers about 30 inches from heel to heel.
+- Walking stride: One normal adult step often covers about 30 inches from heel to heel.